liuzywen/RGBTCC/README.md

 ```

 ## Training
-Edit this file for training BL-based IADM model.
+Edit this file for training our model.

 training hyperparameters as:
 ```